Ethical, Legal, and Professional Conduct

-Step 2 Upon receipt of the written grievance, the president will determine whether the matter is grievable in accordance with the criteria set forth above.
-If the grievance has no merit, it will be dismissed by the president and a letter will be submitted to the student initiating the grievance stating the same.
-If the grievance does have merit, the president will appoint an ad hoc committee of two faculty members and one student to investigate the situation by gathering additional information from appropriate members of the campus community.
-The president will designate one of the faculty members as chairperson of the ad hoc committee.
+Step 2 Upon receipt of the written grievance, the Campus President or Vice President of Online and Blended Learning will determine whether the matter is grievable in accordance with the criteria set forth above.
+If the grievance has no merit, it will be dismissed and a letter will be submitted to the student initiating the grievance stating the same.
+If the grievance does have merit, the Campus President or Vice President of Online and Blended Learning will appoint an ad hoc committee of two faculty members and one student to investigate the situation by gathering additional information from appropriate members of the campus community.
+The Campus President or Vice President will designate one of the faculty members as chairperson of the ad hoc committee.
 The chairperson will have the right to vote.
-At any time during the investigation of the grievance, the president and ad hoc committee may make further attempts to resolve the grievance informally.
+At any time during the investigation of the grievance, the Campus President, Vice President of Online and Blended Learning and ad hoc committee may make further attempts to resolve the grievance informally.

 The ad hoc committee chair will send a copy of the grievance to the parties listed as having committed an alleged violation (“respondent”) within ten (10) business days of being appointed, giving the respondent(s) ten (10) business days to submit to the chair a written response to the allegations any exhibits they wish to introduce as evidence.
 The chair will concurrently inform the student pursuing the grievance of his/her right to, within ten (10) business days, submit to the chair copies of any exhibits he/she wishes to introduce as evidence.
 The chair may extend the deadlines for submitting a response and for exchanging proposed exhibits upon a showing of good cause.

-If the student who has brought the grievance has good cause to believe that a given member of the ad hoc committee is unable to be impartial, the student may request that the president disqualify that member.
+If the student who has brought the grievance has good cause to believe that a given member of the ad hoc committee is unable to be impartial, the student may request that the Campus President or Vice President of Online and Blended Learning disqualify that member.
 Such a disqualification shall be granted only upon the demonstration of sufficient reason.
-The decision by the president to alter or preserve the composition of the ad hoc committee is final.
+The decision to alter or preserve the composition of the ad hoc committee is final.